 - Put away seasonal furniture.
 Clean and store seasonal outdoor furniture.
 Remove and clean cushions.
 Wash and dry furniture and store in a dry place over winter.

 - Close the pool.
 If you have a pool, schedule a service to come and close it for the season or if you know how, buy the supplies and do it yourself.

 - If you have one, organize the shed.
 As your shed is filling up with summer items in storage it’s a good time to organize and clean it out.
 Move summer items to the back and winter stuff up front for better access.
 Also, remove any liquids that will freeze.

 - Service summer power equipment.
 Empty fuel and clean lawnmower and trimmer.
 Have lawnmower blades sharpened and oil changed.
 Have any necessary repairs done now, so that you’re ready come spring.

 - Store summer vehicles.
-If you have a motorcyle, summer car, ATV or other type seasonal vehicle, now’s a good time to have that serviced as well.
+If you have a motorcycle, summer car, ATV or other type seasonal vehicle, now’s a good time to have that serviced as well.

 - Get winter equipment ready.
-Service snow blower and make sure it is ready to go, especially if you live in an unpredictable climate.
+Service snow blower and make sure it is ready to go.

 - Test the generator.
 If you have an emergency generator for power outages, give it a test, and make sure it’s in good working order.

 - Buy extra gasoline.
 Purchase extra gas to have on hand for use in your snow blower or generator, so you’re prepared for emergencies.
 Make sure you store gasoline in tanks away from fire sources and out of children’s reaches.